 Ian Murray assists domestic and foreign clients with regulatory compliance related to food and drug law, with an emphasis on food and drug packaging.
-He works with corporations to obtain premarket clearance for food-contact substances and helps bring new products to market in jurisdictions throughout the world, including the United States, Canada, the European Union, and South America.
+He works with corporations to obtain premarket clearance for food contact substances and helps bring new products to market in jurisdictions throughout the world, including the United States (U.S.), Canada, the European Union (EU), and South America.

-Ian’s Master of Science degree in analytical chemistry and graduate minor in biochemistry position him to assist clients with the technical aspects of food and drug law matters.
+Ian’s Master of Science in Analytical Chemistry and graduate minor in Biochemistry position him to assist clients with the technical aspects of food and drug law matters.

 Prior to joining Keller and Heckman, Ian was a Scientific Associate at a scientific services company, where he drafted safety assessments and other documents for various national and international regulatory bodies.
 While in law school, Ian was the Executive Article and Symposium Editor for the Maryland Law Review and received CALI Excellence for the Future Awards® for Legal Writing and Advanced Legal Research–Health Law.

-- Prepared legal opinion letters and submissions to FDA, establishing the capability of their recycling processes to produce post-consumer recycled material that is suitable for food-contact use
+- Prepared legal opinion letters and submissions to the U.S. Food and Drug Administration (FDA), which established the capability of recycling processes to produce post-consumer recycled material that is suitable for food contact use

-- Performed regulatory review of food-contact materials to assess compliance with European Union, MERCOSUR, and Chinese food-contact laws and regulations
+- Performed regulatory reviews of food contact materials to assess compliance with EU, MERCOSUR, and Chinese food contact laws and regulations

 - Developed legal analysis of legislation and legislative policy to assist multinational companies in advocacy efforts

 - William P. Cunningham Awards, University of Maryland Francis King Carey School of Law